 What Is Term Insurance Plan?

-A term policy is an insurance plan which provides you with a life cover and secures your loved ones if something happened to you.
+A term policy is an online time clock and scheduling software insurance plan which provides you with a life cover and secures your loved ones if something happened to you.
 The life cover safeguards you for the entire policy term in return for paying the set premium.
 As these policies are pure cover, you do not receive any maturity benefit after the term ends.
 You can choose the sum assured or death benefit by calculating the requirements and financial obligations of your family.

 Benefits of Getting a Term Plan

 Here are some of the benefits of buying a term insurance plan that you should know about: